alexandre-barroso/ContinuousConstraints/README.md

 ## Repository contents

+Main scripts:

-- `app.py`: computational implementation.
+- `app.py`: computational implementation of the analysis.
 - `ui.py`: graphical interface for launching the analysis.

+Auxiliary scripts:

+- `validation_suite.py`: Validates the core model by comparing different *link functions* (multiplication, subtraction, division, exponential) that combine perceptual and articulatory constraints, and tests sensitivity to KDE bandwidth and optimization initialization, reporting KL-divergence scores for each.
+- `link_choice_suite.py`: Extends the link function comparison by fitting and evaluating all link variants in parallel across multiple speakers/vowels, computing diagnostics like Spearman correlations and stratified statistics to determine which link function best fits the data.
+- `robustness_suite.py`: Stress-tests the fitted model's stability by running bootstrap resampling, split-half reliability checks, leave-one-speaker-out transfers, and per-speaker fits, then summarizing variance across all those conditions into a consolidated report.
 - `data.txt`: illustrative acoustic dataset.

+Pre-run file results:
-- Two zip bundles with the results of the already-run tests for the paper.
+- A few zip bundles with the results of the already-run tests for the paper.

 ## Quick start